maasdi/react-assets-maven-plugin/README.md

 ## Objectives
-Build ReactJS app with server rendering feature on top of java framework sometimes very messy, because compiled files naming are dynamic.
+Build ReactJS app with server rendering feature on top of java framework sometimes very messy, because compiled files naming are dynamically generated.

 Often we come up with solution to rename the compiled file to static predeine naming, but this can easily break the code spliting or can caused something unexpected because of server cache.